BWW Interview: How The Tin Can Brothers Are Giving Animation a New Voice with Garbage Musicals

 The Tin Can Brothers, a trio of LA-based entertainers, have recently released their newest project, Garbage Musicals.
 They came together with media brand Wisecrack and gaming channel ArcadeCloud to release a new animated series to highlight the musicals that never made it to Broadway.

-They also worked with a number of other Broadway Alum's for the videos, including AJ Holmes (Book of Mormon) who co-wrote and performed in Disney Takes Over The World, Clark Baxtresser who wrote and performed in Sad Keanu Ballad, and James Tolbert who performed in Dad's Gotta Learn Fortnite, as well as Meredith Stepien who wrote on the upcoming musical and Brian Holden who performed in the upcoming musical.
+They also worked with a number of other Broadway Alum's for the videos, including AJ Holmes (Book of Mormon) who co-wrote and performed in Disney Takes Over The World, Clark Baxtresser who wrote and performed in Sad Keanu Ballad, and James Tolbert who performed in Dad's Gotta Learn Fortnite, as well as Meredith Stepien and Brian Holden who worked on the Flat Earth Conspiracy Love Song.

 The Tin Can Brothers spoke with us about what inspired them to create these musicals!